steakknife/oui/README.md

     gem install *.gem

+## Lookup an OUI from CLI

+`oui lookup ABCDEF`

 ## Data

-Database sourced from the public IEEE list, but it can be rebuilt anytime by running `bin/update_db` or `OUI.update_db`
+Database sourced from the public IEEE list, but it can be rebuilt anytime by running `oui update` or `OUI.update_db`

 ## License